Session 1: July 8-15, 2015 (only 1 opening)

-It seems like just yesterday, but 2013 will be my 14th year returning to the Cook Inlet in Alaska to photograph America's most spectacular animals.
-And even though I'm just on my way up for this season I'm already excited to announce I plan to head back again next year for July 2013.
+It seems like just yesterday, but 2014 is my 15th year returning to the Cook Inlet in Alaska to photograph America's most spectacular animals.
+And even though I'm just back, I'm already excited to announce I plan to head back again later this year for July 2014.
 These trips fill up every year so if you want to hold a spot go ahead and get your deposit in as soon as you can and take advantage of the earlybird discount.

 Spending a week [6 nights, giving us 5 full and two partial shooting days -- longer than other trips to the area] with Alaskan Coastal Brown Bears, often called Grizzlies, is truly a life-changing experience.
 Unlike the bears at Brooks Lodge in Katmai, which are stressed out and offer very limited viewing, we'll be able to see bears in their native and un-stressed environment.

 One day the bears will be grazing on the nutrient rich grass and the next they'll be up to their shoulder digging in the mud for clams.
 Without question these are my favorite weeks of the year.

 We're guests of an exclusive small lodge -- the unique Silver Salmon Creek Lodge -- catering to small groups and accessible only by plane, and the bears are right in the area, so our shooting opportunities are maximized.

 Click on the bear above to visit our gallery of images from 2012,